 One reason for the difference between relative weights and power is that a weighted game permits different representations.
-If there are two normalized representations whose weight vectors are at large distance than at least one of the relative weight vectors also has a large distance to the power distribution.
-So, here we study bounds for the diameter of the weight polytope, i.e., bounds for the maximum distance between two normalized vectors of the same weighted game.
+If there are two normalized representations whose weight vectors are at large distance then at least one of the relative weight vectors also has a large distance to the power distribution.
+So, here we study bounds for the diameter of the weight polytope, i.e., bounds for the maximal distance between two normalized vectors of the same weighted game.
 We will study those bounds in terms of the number of players, the relative quota, and the maximum relative weight in a given representation of the game.

-Each weighted game, also called threshold function, admits a representation with integer weights.
+Each weighted game, also called threshold function in threshold logic, admits a representation with integer weights.
 Bounds for the necessary magnitude of integer weighted are studied in the literature, see e.g. [1] and the references therein.

-The remaining part of the paper is structure as follows.
+The remaining part of the paper is structured as follows.
 In Section 2 we give the necessary definitions for simple games, weighted games and the weight polytope.
-Upper bounds on the diameter of the weight polytope are given in Section 4 and worst case lower bounds are given in Section 3.
+Worst case lower bounds on the diameter of the weight polytope are given in Section 3 and upper bounds are given in Section 4.
 Applications to approximation results for power indices are given in Section 5 before we draw a brief conclusion in Section 6.
 Some lengthy or more technical proofs are moved to an appendix.